 Please do ensure that your child arrives on time and that they have everything with them that they will need.
 It is important that all books are brought to school on a daily basis including homework diary, reading diary, homework books and spelling book.
 All Year 4 pupils have their own 'home folder' (plastic A4 folder) in which all books should be kept, so they are protected in their school bags.
+It is essential that pupils bring a pencil (X3), rubber, ruler and sharpener to school.

-Please do send a coat with your child everyday as we aim to be outside at break, lunch and for our daily mile.
+Please send a coat with your child everyday as we aim to be outside at break, lunch and for our daily mile.
 If a note is sent home that is to be returned, please return it as soon as possible.
-Money being sent into school should be in an envelope with your child's name and what is it for clearly on the front.
+Most payments are now via the school app but if money is being sent into school it should be in an envelope with your child's name and what is it for on the front.